ascribe/onion/test/README.md

 ```

 `browser` is the main object to interact with Saucelab "real" browsers.
 We will
 use this object a lot.
-It allow us to load pages, click around, check if a
+It allows us to load pages, click around, check if a
-specific text is present etc.
+specific text is present, etc.

 ```javascript
 describe('Login logs users in', function() {